Salvador Metro, Bahia, Brazil

 The Brazilian light rail operator Metrofor is modernising its existing rail network in the city of Fortaleza.
 The project aims to provide a reliable and comfortable rail service to the population of Fortaleza, Caucaia, Marazion and Pacatuba.

-The remaining 5.65km section of line one with three more stations is still under construction and is expected to be completed by June 2014.
-The cost of construction of line one is estimated at $307m.
+The remaining 5.65km section of line one with three more stations is partially completed and is expected to be fully completed by 2015.
+Trial runs began on the 7.3km section between Lapa and Retiro in June 2014.
+The cost of construction of line one was estimated at $307m.
 It was financed with $150m by the World Bank, $40m by the Federal government of Brazil and $67m by the Bahia State.
-The line's construction includes 1.2km of tunnel, 4.7km of elevated levels and 5.8km at-grade track.
+The line's construction included 1.2km of tunnel, 4.7km of elevated levels and 5.8km at-grade track.

 The second line's construction is expected to begin by the end of 2014.
 The line will include construction of a 24.2km track between Lauro de Freitas and Bonocô avenue in Salvador, and 13 stations.
 In July 2012, the Bahia state began a consultation process for the metro's second line.